K-Regret Queries Using Multiplicative Utility Functions: Maximum Regret Ratio Bounds

 \end{proof}

 In the theorem, $\displaystyle{t=\lfloor (k-d+1)^{\frac{1}{d-1}}\rfloor}$.
-This means that as $k$ increases, the maximum regret ratio is expected to decrease; when $d$ increases, the maximum regret ratio is expected to increase.
-Intuitively, if we return more points (a larger $k$), then the probability of returning the points that better satisfy the utility functions is higher, and hence the regret ratios would be smaller.
-If there are more dimensions (a larger $d$), then more regret may be accumulated over the dimensions, and hence the regret ratios would be larger.
-This shows that the upper bound obtained has a good explanatory power.
-For simplicity, we say that the upper bound grows in a scale of $O(\ln(1+\frac{1}{k^{\frac{1}{d-1}}}))$.
+Intuitively, when $k$ increases (i.e., returning more points), the maximum regret ratio is expected to decrease; when $d$ increases (i.e., accumulating regret over more dimensions), the maximum regret ratio is expected to increase.
+For simplicity, we say that the upper bound grows in the scale of $O(\ln(1+\frac{1}{k^{\frac{1}{d-1}}}))$.